parmentelat/nbhosting/fedora/installation.md

 #### note on fedora upgrades

-If you upgrade to a more recent fedora, as always dnf will take care of the packages that it knows about, but won't automatically install the pip dependencies, that need to be reinstalled manually.
+If you upgrade to a more recent fedora, as always `dnf` will take care of the packages that it knows about, but **won't automatically install the `pip` dependencies, that need to be reinstalled manually**.

 ## SSL certificates